mlshehab/sat_queens/README.md

 ![queens 220 sat](./md_images/queens_220_sat.png)

-We also add a condition to find if there are additional solutions.
+We also add boolean constraints to find if there are additional solutions.
+Essentially every time the solver converges to a solution, we add a boolean constaint that the new boolean variable assignments cannot all match all the ones in a previous solution.
 It turns out that this is the unique solution!